Zvonimir Soldo

-Zvonimir Soldo (born 2 November 1967) is a Croatian football manager and a former player.
+Zvonimir Soldo (born 2 November 1967) is a Croatian football manager and former player.
 During his playing career, he mostly played as defensive midfielder.

 Club career

 Early career

 After studying law for six semesters at the University of Zagreb, Soldo's parents convinced him to pursue a career as professional football player.

 Soldo's professional career began with NK Dinamo Zagreb which he left for NK Zadar after two years.
 1991 through 1994, he played for NK Inter Zaprešić before returning to his former club, now named NK Croatia Zagreb.

 Runner-up in both Croatian league and cup in his first season back at Zagreb, the next campaign saw Soldo's side complete a domestic double in 1995/96.
 After achieving all he could in domestic football, Soldo headed for German side VfB Stuttgart.